The New Cold War

 As evidence of a growing pandemic first started to emerge in the late 1970s, a committed group of individuals and organizations sought to challenge the tobacco industry’s expansion and to control tobacco use.
 They used modern communication technologies and virtual networks to spread information, coordinate activities, and elicit responses from local, national, and international authorities.
 The global response included, in 2003, the first ever negotiation of a binding international law under the auspices of the World Health Organization—the WHO Framework Convention on Tobacco Control (FCTC).

 Scientists in Germany first began making statistical correlations between cancer and smoking in the 1930s.
 In 1938, Raymond Pearl, a biologist at Johns Hopkins University, reported that smokers do not live as long as nonsmokers.
-In 1953, epidemiologist Ernst Wynder demonstrated that cigarette tar caused tumors on the backs of mice, and in the following year, physiologist Richard Doll and epidemiologist Bradford Hill published a study of British doctors that found that smokers had a greater risk of lung .
+In 1953, epidemiologist Ernst Wynder demonstrated that cigarette tar caused tumors on the backs of mice, and in the following year, physiologist Richard Doll and epidemiologist Bradford Hill published a study of British doctors that found that smokers had a greater risk of lung cancer than comparable nonsmokers.

 These early scientific studies provoked the tobacco industry, which in 1954 created the Tobacco Industry Research Committee to conduct its own scientific studies.
 At the same time, the industry began to mass-market filtered cigarettes and, later, low-tar formulations that promised a “healthier” smoke.
 The number of cigarettes with filters increased from two percent in 1950 to more than 50 percent in 1960.
 The strategy was effective and cigarette sales boomed.